How much business loan can I get?

 Canada Small Business Financing Program (CSBFP)

 You can borrow up to $1 million if you get a CSBFP loan, which is mostly backed by the federal government and administered through banks.
 Up to $350,000 of a CSBFP loan can be used for equipment and leasehold improvements.
-Read our full guide to CSBFP loans to learn more about how it works and how to apply.
+Read our detailed guide to CSBFP loans to learn more about how it works and how to apply.

 Business term loans